macfanatic/motion_data_wrapper/README.md

 # MotionDataWrapper
+Easy CoreData integration for querying and persistence provided for RubyMotion projects for iOS and Mac OS X.

 ## Introduction
 Forked from the [mattgreen/nitron](https://github.com/mattgreen/nitron/) gem, this provides an intuitive way to query and persist data in CoreData, while letting you use the powerful Xcode data modeler and versioning tools for schema definitions.
 Even includes automatatic lightweight migrations!

 ## Installation
-Recommended installation is to use Bundle.r
+Recommended installation is to use Bundler.

 ### Bundler